Delhi Durbar: Postponed Durbar of 1937 or 1938

 By August 1937, the situation in India had changed.
 The Government of India Act 1935 had set in motion modest moves towards Indian self government; the pro-independence Indian National Congress had dominated the 1937 Indian provincial elections in seven out of eleven provinces, and had made it clear that they would not only boycott the Durbar but refuse to vote the funds to pay for it.
 Linlithgow wrote to Zetland in August saying that the king ought to be warned of "unpleasantness" if he visited India.
-Zetland took up the matter with the new prime minister, Neville Chamberlain, while the viceroy sought the opinion of the British provincial governors, who were all against the idea.
+Zetland took up the matter with the new prime minister, Neville Chamberlain, while the viceroy sought the opinion of the provincial governors, who were all against the idea.
 Meanwhile, Jawaharlal Nehru, the leader of the Congress party, told the Indian press that if the British Government wanted to protect the king from any sort of "untoward incident", then they ought to "keep him in England".

 Chamberlain was persuaded and initially omitted any mention of royal visit to India from the king's speech of October 1937, but under pressure from the king and against the advice of the viceroy, included the non-committal line; "I am looking forward with interest and pleasure to the time when it will be possible for Me to visit My Indian Empire".
 Linlithgow and Zetland then made a determined effort to dissuade the king from visiting India, even on a more modest scale, using the pretext of finance rather than Indian politics.
-Quoting a cost of £1 million pounds, all of which would fall on the central government of India and which, they advised, the Indian Finance Minister, James Grigg, was unwilling to support.
+Quoting a cost of £1 million, all of which would fall on the central government of India and which, they advised, the Indian Finance Minister, James Grigg, was unwilling to support.
 Finally, in February 1938, the king had to be formally advised by Chamberlain to again postpone any visit "until the general world outlook has become more settled and the financial prospects [are] more definite".